Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 No verification standard

-Regulators, asset operators, and carbon markets require audit-ready data, but no universally accepted framework exists for validating atmospheric emissions measurements (quantum or otherwise).
+Regulators, asset operators, and carbon markets require audit-ready data, but no universally accepted framework exists for validating atmospheric emissions measurements.
 As sensing technology advances, this gap becomes harder to ignore.

 02